KSP-KOS/KOS/doc/source/structures/misc/string.rst

     Returns the index of the first occurrence of the given string in this string (starting from startAt).

+    If the ``string`` passed in is not found, this returns -1.

+    If the ``string`` passed in is the empty string ``""``, this always claims to have successfully "found" that empty string at the start of the search.

 .. method:: String:FINDLAST(string)

     :parameter string: :struct:`String` to look for
     :type: :struct:`String`

     Returns the index of the last occurrence of the given string in this string (starting from 0)

+    If the ``string`` passed in is not found, this returns -1.

+    If the ``string`` passed in is the empty string ``""``, this always claims to have successfully "found" that empty string at the beginning of the search.

 .. method:: String:FINDLASTAT(string, startAt)